A Eucharistic Community joined to worship, serve and know God.

 Parent Handbook

-Religious Education
+St. Callistus Religious Education

 Introduction

 The Catholic Church has issued many documents that describe the ministry of catechesis.
-This program is based upon the principles and guidelines found in these documents.
-The General Directory for Catechesis, The National Catechetical Directory, The Catechism of the Catholic Church as well as diocesan statements on the ministry of catechesis provide a framework for our parish programs.
+This program is based upon the principles and guidelines found in these documents: The General Directory for Catechesis, The National Catechetical Directory, The Catechism of the Catholic Church as well as diocesan statements on ministry of catechesis provide a framework for our parish programs.
 The following is a summary of the most important directives provided by these documents and a clarification of how they help guide the catechetical program in this parish.

 The Catechism of the Catholic Church quotes Pope John Paul II from Catechesi Tradendae as he describes what is entailed in the ministry of catechesis:

-The National Catechetical Directory further clarifies what elements should be a part of a quality catechetical program.
+The National Catechetical Directory further clarifies what elements should be a part of a quality catechetical program:

-Guided by the principles found in the documents of the Church concerning the
+Guided by the principles found in the documents of the Church concerning the ministry of catechesis, the catechetical program of the is parish will include the following elements:

 MESSAGE

-The story of Scripture and the teachings of the Church will be
+The story of Scripture and the teachings of the Church will be communicated within the context of the faith story of each student and the signs of the times.

 COMMUNITY

-Efforts will be made to form Christian community among the students
+Efforts will be made to form Christian community among the students through interaction and faith sharing.

 WORSHIP

-The participants will experience many forms of Catholic prayer and
+The participants will experience many forms of Catholic prayer and worship to help them become prayerful people.

 SERVICE

-Participants will be called to service and justice, which is inherent in the
+Participants will be called to service and justice, which is inherent in the message of Jesus and the teachings of the Church.

 Religious Education and formation of Saint Callistus Parish are meant to provide structure and foster growth in Christian living.
-Our purpose is to provide opportunities so the faith of all members becomes living and active through the light of formal and informal instruction.
+Our purpose is to provide opportunities, so the faith of all members becomes living and active through the light of formal and informal instruction.

 Message, Community, Worship, Service